Steer Fort Worth

 Leadership Fort Worth immediately responded to the Mayor to let her know of its history with developing young leaders through Leading Edge, a program targeted to young people from 25 to 35.
 We offered to develop a complementary program focused on engaging this generation at a civic level in a way that would demonstrate the community’s commitment to hearing their voice and allowing their leadership in areas for which they have particular passion.
 The goals were to honor the perspective and skills of the young adults and to provide examples of how they can make a difference in their community.

 The City contracted with LFW to design just such a program.
-To begin, LFW developed a proposal to the Promotion and Development Fund and was successful in securing for funding the program.
+To begin, LFW developed a proposal to the Promotion and Development Fund and was successful in securing funding for the program.

 After considerable research about programs targeted to young adult citizens, it was clear that the program needed to have several facets to allow individuals to participate at various levels.
 The three specific opportunities became: